Dental Hygiene Program (Fall 2015) - Application Checklist

 - Once you complete the College Admissions Requirements (Section 1) and Dental Hygiene Program Admissions Requirements (Section 2) your application is complete.

-- In order to be considered for admission to the program, you will need to verify that the Office of Admissions has your start term (Fall or Spring) and start year listed correctly.
+- In order to be considered for admission to the program, you will need to verify that the Office of Admissions has your start term and start year listed correctly.

-- Acceptance for the Fall semester begins January 31, and acceptance for the Spring semester begins September 1.
+- Acceptance for the Fall semester begins January 31.

 Section 3: Frequently Asked Questions